isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>
 <summary><h5>13.
 How is the licence renewal application process like?</h5></summary>

-When a licence is due for renewal, the GoBusiness Licence system will send a Renewal Request Notification via email to the licensee.
+When a licence is due for renewal, GoBusiness Licensing will send a Renewal Request Notification via email to the licensee.
 Upon timely submission of the licence renewal application, CSRO will proceed to review the application and applicant will be notified of the outcome via the system.
-If the application is approved, licensee will be required to make ePayment via the GoBusiness Licence portal.
+If the application is approved, licensee will be required to make ePayment via GoBusiness Licensing.
 </details>
 <details>
 <summary><h5>14.
-I have difficulties in submitting my application to GoBusiness Licence portal, who can I contact for details?</h5></summary>
+I have difficulties in submitting my application to GoBusiness Licensing, who can I contact for details?</h5></summary>

-If you are facing any technical difficulties or require any assistance on how to submit the application, you may contact GoBussiness Licence Helpdesk at Tel: 63363373.
+If you are facing any technical difficulties or require any assistance on how to submit the application, you may contact GoBusiness Licensing Helpdesk at Tel: 63363373.
 </details>
 <details>
 <summary><h5>15.
 How do I request to terminate a licence?</h5></summary>

-Licensees who wish to terminate their licence before expiry should submit an application via the GoBusiness Licence portal within 14 calendar days before ceasing the business of providing the licensable cybersecurity service.
+Licensees who wish to terminate their licence before expiry should submit an application via GoBusiness Licensing within 14 calendar days before ceasing the business of providing the licensable cybersecurity service.
 </details>
 <details>
 <summary><h5>16.
 What are the changes to business details that a licensee is required to inform the Licensing Officer?</h5></summary>

-Licensee is required to update changes to their business details through the GoBusiness Licence portal for the following material changes.
+Licensee is required to update changes to their business details through GoBusiness Licensing for the following material changes.
 <ol><font size="3.5">a)	Changes to Key Executive Officers<br>b)	Additional of Key Officers; and<br>c)	Removal of Key Officers.</font></ol>

 Other than the above, any other changes that are not material change will automatically be approved by the system.
 These include changes to Name, Passport Number, Company Name, Company UEN, address, telephone number, email address, gender, designation, certifications of existing applicant and key officers.